 BlackRapid has another two-camera harness called the Breathe Hybrid, which sits on one shoulder.
 Some photographers prefer this setup, though it might not feel comfortable if you’re short or prefer wearing the strap on your right shoulder.

 Our most affordable pick is the Op/Tech USA harness.
-At about $30, it’s a bargain compared to the BlackRapid and HoldFast harnesses, and you still get a good harness.
+It’s a bargain compared to the BlackRapid and HoldFast harnesses, and you still get a good harness.
 Though the quality isn’t as impressive as the other options, it’s still a sturdy harness that gets the job done.
 If you’re on a tight budget, this harness will give you the best value for the price.

 Camera Holsters and Vests